 DOs in Ohio AOA approved postdoctoral training programs associated with the Centers for Osteopathic Research and Education (CORE) are automatically enrolled as OOA members for the duration of their training.
 If you are not receiving OOA publications, contact the membership department.

-DOs in Ohio ACGME Programs or a program associated with another OPTI,may apply on line for a dues-free membership.
+DOs in Ohio ACGME Programs or a program associated with another OPTI, may apply on line for a dues-free membership.
 A DO in an approved out-of-state residency/internship program may petition for OOA dues free membership by certifying their intent to return to Ohio to establish a practice.
-Apply here: For secure online processing, Join Today!
+Join Today!

 Ohio Osteopathic Symposium and OOA/CORE Poster Contest

 Each spring, DOs from across the state gather for the Ohio Osteopathic Symposium and Ohio Osteopathic Association House of Delegates.
 In addition to providing continuing medical education, the OOA House of Delegates meets to elect officers, debate resolutions and serve as the policy-making body for the state's osteopathic profession.

 CORE residents attend a leadership forum during the 2012 Symposium.